cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 int val = arr[4]; // val = 0
 ```

 However, the way C and CuTe handle this internally is very different.
 C just treats the index `[4]` as a memory offset; using its row-major memory layout, the 4th index grabs the 4th offset in memory, which lands in the second row and second element.
-In this system, the value at `(1, 0)` is "further along" than `(0, 1)`--i.e. as you move from left to right and top to bottom, you increase in the order of access.
+In this system, the value at `(1, 0)` is "further along" than `(0, 1)` -- i.e. as you move from left to right and top to bottom, you increase in the order of access.
 We call this *lexicographical order*.
 In lexicographical ordering, the index `arr[4]` on shape (2,3) maps to `arr[1][1]`.

-> In English, we read from left to right, top to bottom--that's where this ordering gets its name.
+> In English, we read from left to right, top to bottom -- that's where this ordering gets its name.
 You can think of it as simply row-major indexing.
 Since C just works with offsets rather than linearly mapping index `[4]` to `[1][1]`, we typically refer to it as **flat indexing**.

 On the other hand, CuTe uses **colexicographical indexing** (i.e. colex indexing), which is the opposite--order increases first from top to bottom, and then left to right.
 In this transposed view, index `(1, 0)` is adjacent to `(0, 0)` and is "before" the index `(0, 1)`.
 As before, it's pretty much just column-major order.
 It's CuTe's way of consistently enforcing 1D->N-dimensional indexing across layout algebra.